The dollar is weaker due to dented sentiment after Congress repealed the health care bill. The Empire Manufacturing Index also impacted the dollar.

-The US Dollar Index continues to weaken.
-In the early hours on Tuesday, the US Dollar Index fell and traded at the lowest levels since November 9, 2016.
+The US Dollar Index fell last week to the lowest levels in ten months.
+In the early hours on Monday, the US Dollar Index is trading with weakness.

 Bond yields were all over the place during US Federal Reserve Chair Janet Yellen’s testimony to the Congress.